 45. Adapt your speech based on the profile of your contact

 Define an editorial charter that suits your target.
 E.g. use their first name or last name.

 If you receive insulting replies to your emails, don’t take it personal and respond politely.
-Keep cool if you don’t want to make the situation more intricate.
+Keep your cool if you don’t want to worsen the situation.

 47. Humanize your content

 An email relationship can be dehumanizing.
-You contacts should feel as if there was a person behind the email, so introduce yourself and make your emails as natural as possible.
+Your contacts should feel as if there was a person behind the email, so introduce yourself and make your emails as natural as possible.